swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ## Future directions

-### `async let` or `spawn` to spawn child tasks within a scope
+### `async let` to spawn child tasks within a scope

-Although our design deemphasizes futures for structured tasks, for the reasons delineated above, we acknowledge that it will be common to want to pass heterogeneous values up from child tasks to their parent.
+Although our design de-emphasizes futures for structured tasks, for the reasons delineated above, we acknowledge that it will be common to want to pass heterogeneous values up from child tasks to their parent.
 This is possible within the existing task group APIs, though not ideal.
 Take our